amanmrangin/git_learning/README.md

     b.
 Amend the last commit with **same message** :  `git commit --amend --no-edit`

     c.
 Push the change Forcefully to remote branch : `git push --force origin <remote branch name>`
 ## Undo/Restore/Revert
 ***
+To **Reset a branch to specific commit (deleting all the commits occurred after this commit)**
+  1. Clean the local workspace and get the remote branch into local `git clean -d -i -f && git reset --hard origin/<remote-branch-name> && git pull && git status`
+  2. Remove up to a specific commit using a commit’s hash `git reset --hard <Commit-SHA-code>`
+  3. Push the local change to remote branch
+    `git push origin HEAD --force`

+## Undo/Restore/Revert
+***